Jade Empire: Sales

 Upon its release, Jade Empire debuted at #3 on The NPD Group's video game sales chart for the month of April 2005.
 Writing for GameSpot, Tor Thorsen noted that its third-place finish came "despite [its] being released in the middle of April".
 It also secured second place on that month's Xbox chart, behind the debut of Doom 3 on the platform.
 In May, the game fell to last place on NPD's multiplatform top 20, and to seventh in the Xbox rankings.
 It was absent from both lists by the following month.
 According to NPD, the game's North American sales surpassed 385,000 units by May 2006.

 In the United Kingdom, Jade Empire debuted at #7 on Chart-Track's multiplatform sales list for the week ending April 23.
 David Jenkins of Gamasutra called this "an unremarkable opening", and suggested that its sales had been damaged by competition from the newly released Unreal Championship 2.
 It fell to 12th place in its second week, and to 20th in its third.
-IGN's staff wrote of this decline, "The Bioware-developed game has been well reviewed over the past month, but that hasn't helped it from rapidly dropping down the charts."
+IGNs staff wrote of this decline, "The Bioware-developed game has been well reviewed over the past month, but that hasn't helped it from rapidly dropping down the charts."
 It was absent from Chart-Track's multiplatform top 40 by its fourth week of release.
 Conversely, on the firm's sales list for Xbox games, Jade Empire opened in first place and held the position for its debut 14 days.
 It fell to #5 in its third week, but remained in the top 10 until the week ending June 18.
-By the end of 2005, Jade Empires sales totaled 45,000 copies in the United Kingdom, a performance characterized as substandard by Eurogamer's Kristan Reed.
+By the end of 2005, Jade Empires sales totaled 45,000 copies in the United Kingdom, a performance characterized as substandard by Eurogamers Kristan Reed.

 As of July 2005, sales of Jade Empire had reached 500,000 units.
 BioWare's Greg Zeschuk later lamented the decision to release the game for Xbox, rather than as an Xbox 360 launch title.
 Speaking in 2013, he noted that "game sales are down [right now] because people are waiting for new consoles, and we released Jade Empire into that kind of window."
 Zeschuck concluded that "it would've been great to put off a bit and polish the game a bit more."